Jeongho-Choi/Jeongho-Choi.github.io/_pages/about.md

 Hello!
 Welcome to my academic website!
 =====
-I am a Ph.D.
-Candidate in Political Science in the Department of Political Science at The University of Iowa.
-My research areas are comparative politics and political methodology, focusing in particular on populism, political representation, and public notions of different democracy.
-Methodologically, I leverage advanced quantitative methods, especially multilevel modelling, computational text analysis and Machine Learning.
+I am a Ph.D. student in Political Science in the Department of Political Science at [The University of Iowa](https://politicalscience.uiowa.edu/).
+My research areas encompass comparative politics and political methodology, with a specific focus on populism, political representation, and public perceptions of different democratic systems.
+Methodologically, I employ several quantitative methods, particularly multilevel modeling, computational text analysis, and machine learning.

-I am planning to defend my dissertation by May 2025.
-In my dissertation, I systematically theorize and examine the influence of political representation by exisitng political system on public support for populism.
+I am currently planning to defend my dissertation by May 2025.
+In my dissertation, I systematically theorize and examine the impact of political representation within existing political systems on public support for populism.

+I hold a both a M.A. and a B.A. in Political Science from Kyung Hee University, South Korea.